-- 4. Connect the black leads to 13.8 VDC.
+- 4. Connect the black lead to -13.8 VDC.
 This is usually the chassis of the car.
-Any convenient location with good electrical contact (remove paint) may be used. - 5.
+Any convenient location with good electrical contact (remove paint) may be used.
+Plug power cable into jack on back of transceiver. - 5.
 Mount the microphone bracket on the right side of the transceiver or near the transceiver, using two screws supplied.
 When mounting in an automobile, place the bracket under the dash so the microphone is readily accessible.